rundeck/docs/docs/learning/howto/using-ansible.md

 - Rundeck installed with version {{{rundeckVersion}}}
 - Ansible binaries installed on Rundeck Server based on [Ansible documentation](https://docs.ansible.com/).
 - Confirmation that Rundeck can SSH as `rundeck` user to the Ansible endpoints defined in the inventory file.

+> Note: It is possible to use the Welcome Project environment with the Project File in the Additional Information section at the bottom of this page.

 ## Ansible Configuration